 - Cons: Some products in the same price range may offer better sound quality.
 It should also be noted that the battery is not replaceable.

-- In short: Despite some weaknesses and especially their price, the Bose QuietConfort20 headphones are probably the best noise reduction on the intra headphones market and will make you happy if you are often forced to use them in noisy areas such as public transport.
+- In short: Despite some weaknesses and especially their price, the Bose QuietConfort20 headphones are probably the best noise canceling in the headphones market and will make you happy if you are often forced to use them in noisy areas such as public transport.

 Bose QuietComfort 20 Review